 - More specific segments for candidates:

-- You could segment finance positions (program) in your Los Angeles office (geo), which may have different requirements for packages and compliance.
+- You could segment finance positions (program) in your Los Angeles office (location), which might have different requirements for packages and compliance.

-- An on-demand transportation network company (TNC) may create programs for drivers vs. FTEs, then segment those by each location (geo) where it does business.
+- An on-demand transportation network company (TNC) can create programs for drivers versus full-time employees and then segment those by each location where it does business.

-- A staffing agency may create a segment for positions hired for SampleCo (program) in Atlanta (geo), and a different segment for positions hired for GeneriCorp (program) in Jacksonville (geo).
+- A staffing agency may create a segment for positions hired for SampleCo (program) in Atlanta (location), and a different segment for positions hired for GeneriCorp (program) in Jacksonville (location).

-- A BPO firm could create a segment for each client it supports (program), by call center site (geo)
+- A BPO firm could create a segment for each client it supports (program), by call center site (location).

-- Better user management: By combining geos and programs, you have deeper control over user permissions.
-For example, you may want a recruiter (who may have a requester role in Checkr) only to initiate background checks and manage candidates in a certain role and location.
+- Better user management: By combining geos and programs, you have more control over user permissions.
+For example, you might want a recruiter (who might have a requester role in Checkr) to initiate background checks and manage candidates in only a certain role and location.

-By adding Geos to Programs, you can restrict a certain Program to be run in those Geos.
-This will give your recruiters/requesters a more focused set of packages to offer to their candidates, rather than seeing all available ones.
-It will also give you better insight in your analytics.
+By adding locations to programs, you can restrict a certain program to be run in those locations.
+Your recruiters/requesters then have a more focused set of packages to offer to their candidates, rather than all available ones.
+You analytics will also provide more value.

-In the Analytics section of the Dashboard, you will see reporting on Turnaround Time, Adverse Action, Positive Adjudication, Exceptions, and more.
-Using Geos allows you to filter these report by your different Geos and take a more data-driven approach to your hiring process.
-For instance, you can more easily see which Geos have longer turnaround times, or which Geos are more likely to initiate Adverse Actions.
+In the Analytics section of the dashboard, you will find reporting on Turnaround Time, Adverse Action, Positive Adjudication, Exceptions, and more.
+Using geos allows you to filter these reports by your different locations and take a more data-driven approach to your hiring process.
+For instance, you can more easily recognize which locations have longer turnaround times or which are more likely to initiate adverse actions.

-For example, by using Programs and Geos to filter analytics, you could answer questions such as:
+For example, by using programs and geos to filter analytics, you could answer questions such as the ones below:

 - What is the turnaround time for reports being generated for Client X in the New York metro?